 - Provide skills in community advocacy and capacity building

-Classes are typically one day a week, 8:00 a.m. – 5:00 p.m., for 20 weeks.
-The curriculum provides 8 core competencies.
-Please click here to see the competencies that have been identified by the state.
+Classes are facilitated one day a week, 8:30 a.m. – 5:00 p.m., for 20 weeks.
+The curriculum provides 8 core competencies mandated by the DSHS.
+Please click Core-CompetencyAreasPg (1) to see the competencies that have been identified by the state.

 Because the class is a ‘clock hour’ class, attendance is mandatory.
 Clock hour means the class is based on the number of hours a person is actually present in the class.
-There are no exams or tests required to complete the class.
+There are no exams or tests required to complete the class however, classwork and homework must be completed.
 Once a participant has successfully completed the class, s/he is eligible to apply for state certification.
-There is no fee nor testing required from DSHS to receive a certificate, only proof of course completion with other required documents.
+For more information about state certification click here.
 Once a CHW becomes certified s/he must re-certify every 2 years.
-20 hours of continuing education are required before the 2 year expiration date.
+Continuing education is required to maintain state certification.
+CHWTI provides continuing education classes.
+Click here for more information about continuing education classes.